GregSharpe1/greg.sharpe.wales/content/posts/sharing-screenshots.md

 ### (Optional) Route53

-If using Amazon Web Services' Route53 service, then the following Terraform should allow your to create the required CNAME to point at the cloudfront distrobution.
+If using Amazon Web Services' Route53 service, then the following Terraform should allow your to create the required CNAME to point at the cloudfront distribution.

 ```
 resource aws_route53_record screenshot_cname {